Derek Fisher (baseball): Toronto Blue Jays

 On July 31, 2019, the Astros traded Fisher to the Toronto Blue Jays in exchange for Aaron Sanchez, Joe Biagini, and Cal Stevenson.
-He hit .161 with 6 home runs in 40 games.
+He hit .161 with six home runs in 40 games for Toronto.

-Overall with the 2020 Blue Jays, Fisher batted .226 with one home run and seven RBIs in 16 games.
-On February 11, 2021, Fisher was designated for assignment by the Blue Jays after the signing of David Phelps was made official.
+With the 2020 Blue Jays, Fisher batted .226 with one home run and seven RBI in 16 games.
+On February 11, 2021, Fisher was designated for assignment by the Blue Jays after the team signed David Phelps.

 Milwaukee Brewers

 On February 15, 2021, the Blue Jays traded Fisher to the Milwaukee Brewers for a player to be named later and cash.
+In May, the Brewers sent Paxton Schultz to the Blue Jays to complete the trade.
 Fisher went 2-for-8 in 4 games with Milwaukee before being designated for assignment on June 22.
 He was outrighted to the Triple-A Nashville Sounds on June 28.

 Minnesota Twins

 On December 16, 2021, Fisher signed a minor league contract with the Minnesota Twins.
-He was released on June 11, 2022.
+He made 27 appearances for the Triple-A St. Paul Saints, batting .158/.259/.305 with three home runs and 11 RBI.
+Fisher was released by the Twins organization on June 11, 2022.